Orlando-pt/ads/docs/report.md

 # Report

-# Functionalities Made Until Date
+# Functionalities Made So Far
 The main functionalities of the program implemented already without GUI are:
 - Allow record of **places**
 - Allow record of **dates**